maianh277/Bea-Dictionary-Website/README.md

 * [Setup](#setup)

 ## General info
-This project is an online resource that provides definitions and other information about words in various languages.
-This type of website can be useful for anyone who wants to learn more about a particular word or for people who need to look up the meaning of words they come across while reading or writing.
+This project is an online dictionary platform that allows to look up words, translate paragraphs, and discuss in our community on a variety of topics such as IELTS, TOEIC, and so on.

 ## Technologies
 Project is created with: